awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 ## Requirements for using Aurora machine learning with Aurora MySQL<a name="aurora-ml-prereqs"></a>

 AWS machine learning services are managed services that are set up and run in their own production environments\.
 Aurora machine learning supports integration with Amazon Comprehend and SageMaker\.
 Before trying to set up your Aurora MySQL DB cluster to use Aurora machine learning, be sure you understand the following requirements and prerequisites\.

+## Prerequisites for Aurora machine learning<a name="aurora-ml-prereqs"></a>

+You can upgrade an Aurora cluster that's running a lower version of Aurora MySQL to a supported higher version if you want to use Aurora machine learning with that cluster\.
+For more information, see [Database engine updates for Amazon Aurora MySQL](AuroraMySQL.Updates.md)\.

+## Region and version availability<a name="aurora-ml-Availability"></a>

+Feature availability and support varies across specific versions of each Aurora database engine, and across AWS Regions\.
+For more information on version and Region availability with Aurora MySQL and Aurora machine learning, see [Aurora machine learning with Aurora MySQL](Concepts.Aurora_Fea_Regions_DB-eng.Feature.Aurora_ML.md#Concepts.Aurora_Fea_Regions_DB-eng.Feature.Aurora_ML.amy)\.

+## Enabling Aurora machine learning<a name="aurora-ml-enabling"></a>

+ Enabling the ML capabilities involves the following steps:
 + The Amazon Comprehend and SageMaker services must be running in the same AWS Region as your Aurora MySQL DB cluster\.
 You can't use Amazon Comprehend or SageMaker services from an Aurora MySQL DB cluster in a different Region\.
 + If your Aurora MySQL DB cluster is in a different virtual public cloud \(VPC\) based on the Amazon VPC service than your Amazon Comprehend and SageMaker services, the VPC's Security group needs to allow outbound connections to the target Aurora machine learning service\.
 For more information, see [Enabling network communication from Amazon Aurora MySQL to other AWS services](AuroraMySQL.Integrating.Authorizing.Network.md)\.
 + Your Aurora MySQL DB cluster needs to use a custom DB cluster parameter group\.
 At the end of the setup process for each Aurora machine learning service that you want to use, you add the Amazon Resource Name \(ARN\) of the associated IAM role that was created for the service\.
 We recommend that you create a custom DB cluster parameter group for your Aurora MySQL in advance and configure your Aurora MySQL DB cluster to use it so that it's ready for you to modify at the end of the setup process\.